 2) Start with the Breath.
+Where should you start with your meditation practice?
+Or, where should you start every time you sit down to practice meditation?
 I wouldn’t start with the breath.
 I recommend that people start with sitting and learning to sit and be still.
 Learning to get used to sitting and doing nothing but being aware of things as they pop up in the mind – emotions, touch sensations, hot/cold, pains in the body, etc. Only after the body and mind have calmed a bit can you get to breath.
 Concentration on the breath requires a calmness that doesn’t come immediately.
 If you start with the breath, you might quickly become disappointed.
+Here’s a video on the topic: Where to Start with Meditation? (video)

 5) Notice Frustration Creeping Up on You.
 Yes, this one is good – try to become aware of when you are becoming anxious, frustrated at not progressing, and any other mind state.
 Watching how the mind works is a part of meditation that will teach you more about yourself.